 The Rocket Store was built in 1898 for housing horse-drawn rocket-firing equipment used by the coastguard.
 The property has since been converted for retail use and was last used for selling seafood products.
 The building is of single storey pitched roof construction with an uncharacteristic red brick, which distinguishes it from the surrounding

 vernacular architecture.
 The building adjoins a tarmac area to the front and includes additional external storage to the sides and rear.
-The existing use class is understood to be A1 (Shops), although the property could be suitable for various alternative uses (subject to obtaining
+The existing use class is understood to be A1 (Shops), although the property could be suitable for various alternative uses (subject to obtaining the necessary planning consents).

 Large double timber doors to the front are opened to uncover a glazed shop frontage and pedestrian access door behind.
 The retail area leads to a toilet lobby, toilet and store with a floor gulley for washing down.
 The store is accessed via a set of double doors off the retail area.
 There are two shuttered side windows, although one is currently covered by the wall lining for the store.
 In front of the unit is an external tarmac area that could be utilised commercially, subject to agreeing a licence with the National Trust concerning the proposed activities for its use.
 The tarmac area was previously used for external seating.